 Leaving the city behind, the Hudson River becomes the guiding line north through towns and surprisingly well-equipped rail trails.

 New York’s somewhat underwhelming capital city.
 Took a break to eat lunch and explore the New York State Capitol.
-It’s definitely worth a stop to check out the French Renaissance style building and the intricate staircase inside.
+Although the city is way too car-centric for my liking, it’s definitely worth a stop to check out the Captiol–built in a French Renaissance style with an the intricate staircase inside.

 The section leading up to Lake George was quite scenic, but as we got closer to Lake George, the traffic became unbearable.
-No shoulder to bike on, steep hills, and lots of angry overweight F150 owners unwilling to share the road.
+No shoulder to bike on, steep hills, and lots of angry truck drivers unwilling to share the road with cyclists.
 This was the least fun part of the trip.

 Taking the ferry from Ticonderoga was fun, and the difference it made when we crossed over into Vermont was stark.
 There was way less traffic, much more farmland, and way friendlier people.
 Vermont’s quiet backroads, rolling hills, and small towns were an absolute joy.

 Burlington is a small city with bike paths along the waterfront and views of the Adirondacks across the lake.
-The Island Line trail just north of Burlington was the absolute highlight of the trip.
+The Island Line trail just north of Burlington was the highlight of the trip.
+It was surreal biking along the causeway with views of the Lake Champlain from both sides.

 The border crossing was seamless and easy.
 We made it to Quebec!
 Bonjour!